-PBI's current strategy is to have the development and transfer t manufacturing handled by PBI's development and engineering team.
-Manufacturing will be outsourced to a Contract Manufacturing Organization (CMO).
+PBI's current strategy is to have the development handled by PBI's development and engineering team, with manufacturing to be outsourced to a Contract Manufacturing Organization (CMO).
 Aftermarket service and support will initially be handled by PBI's service and repair staff.
 As unit placements grow, we will investigate expansion of PBI's service and support organization or augment it with external partners.